MendelBak/Bystander/Readme.md

 - Rewrite notifications service.
 - Ensure event persistence.
 If a user kills the app, or the app crashes, during an event, it must return to the correct state after opening it up again.
 - Work on user flow.
 (Users coming from clicking on notification.
 Heroes who are also Bystanders.
 Auto dial 911?)
 - Need to figure out way to determine if several calls for help in nearby vicinity are the same emergency.
 Timing + vicinity + prompt the user?
-- Handle if users don't turn on GPS during call event.
+- Handle if users don't turn on (or turn off) GPS during call event.
 - Create `Devices` collection to track user's devices.
 Store FCM token, since they are unique.
 One-to-many relationship with `users` collection.
 Allows notifications to be sent to specific users, if needed (primarily needed for peer-to-peer direct messaging)
 - Rebuild the emergency event handling logic (HomeScreen), especially GPS capture.
 - Rewrite how Stores work by implementing a StoreProvider instead of using Singletons.